Stoczek Łukowski: History

 Following the Third Partition of Poland in 1795, the town was annexed by Austria.
 After the Polish victory in the Austro-Polish War of 1809, it was included within the short-lived Duchy of Warsaw.
 Following the duchy's dissolution in 1815, it became part of Russian-controlled Congress Poland.
-The Battle of Stoczek took place there on 14 February 1831 during the November Uprising.
+During the November Uprising, the Battle of Stoczek took place there on 14 February 1831, in which Polish insurgents defeated the Russians.
 On 18 January 1849, Aleksander Świętochowski was born in Stoczek.
 Another famous person born here is Bishop Adolf Piotr Szelążek.
 Stoczek was one of main centers of the January Uprising, for which in 1867 it was stripped of town charter, and remained a village until 1916.

 Following the invasion of Poland, which started World War II, the town was occupied by Germany until 1944.
 In the fall of 1941, an unfenced ghetto was established, housing approximately 3,500 Jews from Stoczek Łukowski and nearby villages.
 In August 1942, the ghetto was liquidated and the people staying there were deported to the Parysów ghetto, and from there to the Treblinka extermination camp.